GovernorFancyPants/desolaterunner/_drafts/running-the-fisherman-s-trail.md

 We had talked about doing this trail for quite a while.
 So when I got back from a solitude couple of months in the cold and harsh Swedish mountains, I booked a flight down to a sunny Lisbon.
 That's where my friend Pedro lives and from there we rented a van and drove down the coast to the Alentejo region.

+The fisherman's trail is probably the most gorgeous trail you can find in Portugal, it follows the coastline and have stunning views the entire way.
+This is actually a part of a bigger trail network in south west Portugal called [Rota Vicentina](https://rotavicentina.com/ "Rota Vicentina") which also covers a lot of the inland.

 Why?

 How?